 Have you been considering a family trip to Disneyland in Paris but were you worried it would cost too much?
 Disneyland Paris on a budget is possible with a bit of forward planning!

-Disneyland in Paris on a budget is possible, it does not need to cost thousands and you can do it on a budget without taking from the magic.
+Disneyland Paris does not need to cost thousands and you can do it on a budget without taking from the magic.
 It is a truly magical experience with a bit of planning and research before you go.

 School holidays are generally speaking a more expensive time to travel and the parks are generally busier.